sumukhasrivatsa/ArgusSceneGraph/README.md

 Here are the user inputs:

-1.⁠ ⁠Go to the cake, avoid the ball and bowl
+1.⁠ ⁠Go to the cake, avoid the ball and bowl.
-2.⁠ ⁠Go to the ball, avoid the suitcase, bowl & cup 3.⁠ ⁠Go to the suitcase, avoid the bottle & cup
+2.⁠ ⁠Go to the ball, avoid the suitcase, bowl & cup.
+3.⁠ ⁠Go to the suitcase, avoid the bottle & cup.
-4.⁠ ⁠Go to the ball, see if you need to be careful of anything else 5.⁠ ⁠Go to the suitcase, see if you need to be careful of anything else 6.⁠ ⁠Go to the suitcase, see if you need to be careful of anything else
+4.⁠ ⁠Go to the ball, see if you need to be careful of anything else.
+5.⁠ ⁠Go to the suitcase, see if you need to be careful of anything else.
+6.⁠ ⁠Go to the suitcase, see if you need to be careful of anything else.

 #